-The latest price cap reviews saw the Prepayment Meter Cap rise by £106 to £1,242 per year, while the Default Tariff Cap increased by £117 to £1,254 per year for a dual fuel customer with typical usage.
+The previous price cap reviews of April 2019 saw the Prepayment Meter Cap rise by £106 to £1,242 per year, while the Default Tariff Cap increased by £117 to £1,254 per year for a dual fuel customer with typical usage.

 The idea of a price cap on energy rates had been floating around for a number of years before it was finally implemented, here is a timeline of the government energy price cap: